learn-co-students/module-3-code-challenge-round-1-nyc-web-06-module-3-code-challenge-round-1-nyc-web-060319-1563978746/README.md

 By clicking one particular item in the master list, the application will show more information about that particular item.

-In the above example, you see list of courses and when you click on a single course, it shows details for the students in that specific course.
+In the exabove example, you see list of courses and when you click on a single course, it shows details for the students in that specific course.
 The master (list) view remains on the page, even when you are looking at the details for one course.

 ## Deliverables